 HIV Infection of TK-NOG Mice and Its Effect on the Human Liver and Immune System

-First, transfer all needed materials to a designated biosafety level facility [1-TXT].
+First, transfer all needed materials to a designated biosafety level 2 plus facility [1-TXT].
 Wear personal protection equipment, including a disposable coverall gown, shoe covers, a facemask, and double gloves at all times while working with the virus [2].

 MED: Talent approaches the biosafety cabinet.